EbonyGunwhy/Ferret/README.md

                 float(constantsDict['R10a']), float(constantsDict['R10t'])

+This function must contain the a global string variable initialised to a blank string; thus,
+        global lastMessage
+        lastMessage = ''

+ScipyMathsTools.fsolve return the roots of a (non-linear) equation of the form  *func(x) = 0* given a starting estimate.
+See this function's docstring for further details.
+In this model function, its usuage takes the following form,

+        results = [scipyTools.fsolve(tools.spgr2d_func, x0=0,
+            args = (r1, FA, TR, R10a, baseline, Sa[p]))
+            for p in np.arange(0,len(t))]

+        #The following 3 lines of code are mandatory in order to
+        #extract the result and message from fsolve
+        R1a= [item[0] for item in results]
+        messages = [item[1] for item in results] lastMessage = messages[len(messages)-1]

 3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.